 The Top 20 are the who’s who of airlines and, in order, are:

-According to Mr. Thomas, the editors analyze: crashes, serious incidents, audits from aviation’s governing bodies and lead associations; government audits, and fleet age in making their determinations.
+According to Mr. Thomas, the editors analyze: crashes over 5 years, serious incidents over two years, audits from aviation’s governing bodies and lead associations; government audits, fleet age, and COVID protocols in making their determinations.

 “However all airlines have incidents every day, and many are aircraft or engine manufacture issues, not airline operational problems.
 It is the way the flight crew handles these incidents that determines a good airline from an unsafe one,” Mr. Thomas said.

-“Our top 20 safest airlines 2021 are always at the forefront of safety innovation, operational excellence, and the launching of new more advanced aircraft like the Airbus A350 and Boeing 787.”
+“Our top 20 safest airlines 2022 are always at the forefront of safety innovation, operational excellence, and the launching of new more advanced aircraft like the Airbus A350 (above) and Boeing 787.”

 AirlineRatings was launched in June 2013 and rates the safety, in-flight product, and COVID-19 compliance of 385 airlines using its unique seven-star rating system.
 It has been used by millions of passengers from 195 countries and has become the industry standard for safety, product, and COVID-19 rating.

 The editorial team is one of the world’s most experienced with almost 50 international and national awards.
-They have also authored or co-authored more than 28 industry books as well!
+They have also authored or co-authored more than 28 industry books.